uq-eresearch/miletus-partyTester/README.md

    important to ensure that the test records do not clash with test records created by other contributors.

+2. Install gems:

+        bundle install

-2. Create databases:
+3. Create database:

         rake db:migrate

 Operation
 ---------

-1. Start the Rails server:
+1. Start the Rails server (see below).

-      rails server -d

 2. Visit the start page _http://localhost:3000/_ and create _test sets_
    and _party records_ using the Web interface.
+Replace "localhost" with the correct hostname, if necessary.

-3. Harvest from the OAI-PMH feed.
+3. Harvest from the OAI-PMH feed at _http://localhost:3000/oai_

-4. Stop the Rails server (the process ID can be found in _tmp/pid/server.pid_):
+4. Stop the Rails server (see below).

+### Managing the Rails server

+#### Starting the rail server

+The rails server can be started using:

+    rails server -d

+Or use the helper script:

+    scripts/server.sh start

+#### Stopping the rails server

+The rails server can be stopped using:

     kill -s SIGINT _processID_

+Where the process ID can be found in `tmp/pid/server.pid`.

+Or use the helper script:

+    scripts/server.sh stop

-### Script for managing the Rails server
+#### Restarting the rails server

-A `scripts/server.sh` script is provided to easily start and stop the Rails server.

-    scripts/server.sh start
     scripts/server.sh restart

-    scripts/server.sh stop
+#### Showing the status of the rails server

     scripts/server.sh status

 Contact
 -------

-For more information, please contact Hoylen Sue <h.sue@uq.edu.au>
-or [The University of Queensland eResearch Lab](http://itee.uq.edu.au/~eresearch/).
+For more information, please contact [Hoylen Sue](mailto:h.sue@uq.edu.au) or [The University of Queensland eResearch Lab](http://itee.uq.edu.au/~eresearch/).

 Acknowledgements